google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 ## Check your work

-This is a good place to remind you that you can verify the results of any task in this article using the same applications you did the work with.
-Remember that, as [described in the primers](applications), you'll need both since neither shows you everything.
+This is a good place to remind you that you can verify the results of any task in this article using the same applications you're using to do the work.
+Remember that, as [described in the primers](applications), you'll need both ffmpeg and Shaka Packager since neither shows you everything.

     packager input=glocken.mp4 --dump_stream_info